Landscape with the Good Samaritan

 Landscape with the Good Samaritan is a 1638 oil-on-oak-panel painting by Rembrandt.
-It is one of only six oil landscapes by the artist and with The Girl in a Picture Frame and The Scholar at the Lectern, it is also one of only three Rembrandt paintings in Polish collections.
-It shows the parable of the Good Samaritan from the Gospel of Luke.
+It is one of only six oil landscapes by the artist, and it is also one of only three Rembrandt paintings in Polish collections; the other two are The Girl in a Picture Frame and The Scholar at the Lectern.
+It illustrates the parable of the Good Samaritan from the Gospel of Luke.

 It was bought at a Paris auction by Jean-Pierre Norblin de La Gourdaine and therefore passed into the Polish noblewoman Izabela Czartoryska's collection at the Dom Gotycki at Puławy.
-That collection was later moved to Krakow and so it was one of several painting looted by the Germans in 1939.
-After World War Two, thanks to research by the art historian Karol Estreicher, it was returned to Krakow and is now in the city's Czartoryski Museum.
+That collection was later moved to Kraków, and so it was one of several paintings looted by the Germans in 1939.
+After World War Two, thanks to research by the art historian Karol Estreicher, it was returned to Kraków and is now in the city's Czartoryski Museum.